Aboriginal and Torres Strait Islander readers are respectfully cautioned that this website contains images of people who have passed away.

 George Kemp

-George Kemp is based on Gadigal land in Sydney.
+George Kemp is a writer for stage, page and screen, based on Gadigal land.
 He was selected to be part of the Faber Academy in 2023–24, during which he completed the first draft of Soft Serve.
-His award-winning play Shack has been performed frequently around the country and internationally.
-Shack will be included on the new 2026 NSW Drama Curriculum and is in the early stages of development for television.
-George is also an experienced and passionate educator, having worked for Bell Shakespeare and NIDA, and is currently Resident Artist at Australian Theatre for Young People.
-After completing his master’s degree at Royal Central School of Speech and Drama in London, he had a successful career as an actor across Australia and England, in productions such as Rosencrantz and Guildenstern Are Dead and Cyrano de Bergerac (Sydney Theatre Company), Longing (Hampstead Theatre) and national and international tours of The Play That Goes Wrong and Peter Pan Goes Wrong.
+His award-winning play Shack has been performed frequently around the country and internationally, and is included on the new NSW Drama Curriculum.
+George has had a successful career as an actor across Australia and England, in productions such as Rosencrantz and Guildenstern Are Dead and Cyrano de Bergerac (Sydney Theatre Company) and national and international tours of The Play That Goes Wrong and Peter Pan Goes Wrong.
+He is also a passionate educator and mentor of actors and writers and is currently Resident Artist at Australian Theatre for Young People.
+Soft Serve is his debut novel.